-Dissolved oxygen (Figure 13) ranged from a minimum of 7.43 mg/L to a maximum of 13.77 mg/L. Generally, dissolved oxygen is inversely proportional to water temperature; this being evident in comparison to Figure 10.
+Dissolved oxygen (Figure 13) ranged from a minimum of 7.81 mg/L to a maximum of 14.03 mg/L. Generally, dissolved oxygen is inversely proportional to water temperature; this being evident in comparison to Figure 10.

 The CCME Canadian Water Quality Guidelines for the Protection of Aquatic Life(1) for dissolved oxygen establish two separate lower limits for cold water biota: other life stages - above 6.5 mg/L; and early life stages - above 9.5 mg/L. While dissolved oxygen consistently remained above 6.5 mg/L, in the warmer months, it did not remain above 9.5 mg/L, the recommended lower limit for early life stage cold water biota.
 This is a natural function of the inverse relationship to the warmer water temperatures.
-During the period when dissolved oxygen was below 9.5 mg/L, the percent saturation (DO % Sat) usually remained in the normal range between 80 % and 100 %, indicating that the water was fully saturated with oxygen.
+During the period when dissolved oxygen was below 9.5 mg/L, the percent saturation (DO % Sat) remained in the normal range between 80 % and 100 %, indicating that the water was fully saturated with oxygen.

-Turbidity (Figure 14) ranged from a minimum of 0.0 NTU to a maximum of 229.0 NTU.
+Turbidity (Figure 14) ranged from a minimum of 0.0 NTU to a maximum of 152.30 NTU.
 Generally, turbidity values in this stream are at or close to zero.
-Minor and un-sustained spikes are the result of natural debris and or air bubbles passing over the sensor.
-The cause of the turbidity peak in early August (up to 229.0 NTU) is unknown, but is suspected to have been leafy debris which cleared itself prior to the end of the deployment period.
+The cause of the single turbidity peak on June 25, 2013 is unknown.

 On occasion on-line transmitted turbidity values were reported to be 3000 NTU.
 This number represents a system error in data transmission.
-Accordingly, these values have been removed and internally (DataSonde®) logged turbidity values were substituted.
+Accordingly, these values have been removed and when appropriate, internally (DataSonde®) logged turbidity values were substituted.
 There were also a couple of occasions when leafy debris was noted to have been caught in the sensor, resulting in false-positive data.
 Data for these periods have been removed from the data set.